ijsf/wersi-mk1-editor/README.md

 In order to use the editor, the following prerequisites are required on the host on which the editor is to be run:

-* [sysexd](https://github.com/ijsf/sysexd), the SysEx daemon to communicate with the Wersi hardware.
+* [sysexd](https://github.com/ijsf/sysexd), the SysEx daemon to communicate with the Wersi hardware - follow the instructions at https://github.com/ijsf/sysexd.
-* [NodeJS](https://nodejs.org/en/) v4 or higher, to compile the editor.
+* [NodeJS](https://nodejs.org/en/) v4 or higher, to compile the editor - install using `brew install nodejs`.
-* Latest Chrome or Chromium-based browser.
+* A recent Chrome (or Chromium based) browser.

 Furthermore, the following hardware is also necessary: